You probably know that there’s a bunch of ways to do Shopify marketing. That’s true. Reading about each one can take some time off your schedule.

 - Advertising platforms display ads to your target customers based on characteristics

 Many store owners choose advertising campaigns as the first Shopify marketing method.
 Indeed, you can run ads on Google or Facebook for $5/day and get several daily Shopify sales with minimal effort.

-- Run Google retargeting ads (the type of ads shown to people who have visited your store) if the store has some traffic
+- Google retargeting ads (the type of ads shown to people who have visited your store) if the store has some traffic

-Do advertising campaigns have disadvantages?
-Well, yeah.
+Do advertising campaigns have some disadvantages?
+Well, yes.

 Although they are a faster Shopify marketing tactic than emails, there’s a learning curve involved with setup and management.
 Also, the costs can exceed the budget if the ads are shown more often (in the case of campaigns where you pay for conversions).

 You can also show your products to Google users with shopping ads—they include a product photo and price.
-Here’s How to Create a Profitable Google Shopping Campaign
+Here’s How to Create a Profitable Google Shopping Campaign.